ncsa/Nightingale_real/docs/source/architecture.rst

 Nightingale Nodes
 ~~~~~~~~~~~~~~~~~~~

-Some allocations will have an assigned "interactive" node.
-If your allocation has
+Some allocations will have an assigned **interactive** node.
-one of these, you will be told about this.
 The hostname will be
-something like ng-yourgroup01.ngale.internal.ncsa.edu.
+similar to:

+- <ng-yourgroup01>.ngale.internal.ncsa.edu

+where <ng-yourgroup01> is the name of your allocation group.
+You will be informed if your allocation has an interactive node.

-If your group doesn't have an assigned node, then you will log into one
+If your allocation doesn't have an assigned node, then you will log into one
 of the general login nodes:

--  `ng-login01.ngale.internal.ncsa.edu <http://ng-login01.ngale.internal.ncsa.edu>`__
+-  ng-login01.ngale.internal.ncsa.edu
--  `ng-login02.ngale.internal.ncsa.edu <http://ng-login02.ngale.internal.ncsa.edu>`__
+-  ng-login02.ngale.internal.ncsa.edu

-If you need to run batch jobs on Nightingale compute nodes (see the
-batch job documentation page for details) then you'll likely set up and
+If you need to run batch jobs on Nightingale compute nodes then you'll likely set up and
-queue the jobs from the general login nodes.  **Note** like interactive node access, batch computing is a capability that must be separately configured and added to your allocation.
-The "accounts" command on the system will tell you if you have an allocation that allows you to do batch computing.
-If running "accounts" while logged into the system produces no output, then your account is not enabled for batch computing.
+queue the jobs from the general login nodes.

+**Note:** Like interactive node access, batch computing capability must be separately configured and added to your allocation.
+You can run the accounts command on the system to determine if you have access to batch computing.
+If no output is produced after running the command, then your account is not enabled for batch computing.